microsoft/sample-app-aoai-chatGPT/README_azd.md

 * `azd env set AZURE_FORMRECOGNIZER_SERVICE_RESOURCE_GROUP {Name of existing resource group that Form Recognizer service is provisioned to}`.
 * `azd env set AZURE_FORMRECOGNIZER_SKU_NAME {Name of Form Recognizer SKU}`.
 Defaults to 'S0'.

+1. Run `azd auth login` to login to your Azure account.
-1. Run `azd up`.
-This will provision any missing Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+1. Run `azd up` to provision Azure resources and deploy this sample to those resources.
+This also runs a script to build the search index based on files in the `./data` folder.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
     > NOTE: It may take a minute for the application to be fully deployed.
 If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.